 Box wire fences have many of the same components you think of with a traditional wood fence, like rails, posts, kickboards, etc. What differentiates them is the fabric in between sections of posts and rails.
 The different types of fabric will determine what can get in or out of the fence, depending on their durability and strength.

 The different fabrics for a box wire fence include welded metal wire/welded metal panels or plastic net (from polypropylene.)
 The metal can come in rolled sheets or prefabricated panels, with the latter being the more expensive option.
 Welded metal comes in different gauges, with 6 gauge being the strongest and most expensive, and 14 gauge being the standard.
+Box wire fences can be built to different fence heights, depending on their location and use-case.

 An economic version of a box wire fence might have the following specifications: 4' height, 2 by 4 PT Rail Box Frame, and budget deer chain fabric.
 This version of the box wire fence would be suitable for light traffic from smaller and larger animals.